dymmond/edgy/docs/admin/admin.md

 - **get_admin_marshall_class(cls, *, phase, for_schema=False) -> type[Marshall]** - Customize the whole marshall.
 This allows replacing the Marshall completely, adding some fields and other goodies.
 - **get_admin_marshall_for_save(cls, instance= None, /, \*\*kwargs) -> Marshall** - Classmethod called for getting the final marshall to save.
 Kwargs contains all the kwargs provided by the extraction.
 You might can build some customization around the saving here.

-Here an simpler example how to use this:
+Here is a simpler example showing how to use this:

 ```python title="Basic customization example"
 {!> ../docs_src/admin/admin_custom_admin_marshall.py !}